theexidge/routinger/README.md

 ## Installation

-- Clone the repository on your system.
+- Fork and clone the repository onto your system.
+- Install the dependencies.
-- Install the dependencies
+- Install the latest versions of "Flutter" and "Android Studio".
-- Run ```flutter pub get```
+- Run ```flutter pub get```.
-- Run the application
+- Run the application.

-Make sure flutter and android studio is installed properly in your system.
-Fork the repo.
-We use VS Code as our code-editor.
-But any code-editor is fine.
-Follow these steps-:
+Make sure `Flutter` and `Android Studio` are installed properly before running the app.
+Any code editor is valid for running and developing the app.
+Follow these steps:
-1. Navigating to the forked repo in your code-editor and terminal
+1. Navigate to the forked repo in your code editor and terminal

-2. Using either the debug and run command or continue without debugging
+2. Use either the "debug and run" command or "continue without debugging"

 OR

-2. In terminal after navigating to the root of folder
+2. Run the program in the terminal after navigating to the root of folder with

 `flutter run`

-You can run it in an emulator or use your real android device and turn the USB-Debugging on.
+You can run it in an emulator, or with a real android device after turning on USB-Debugging.
 Your editor will be able to help you select what platform you want to run from multiple devices.

-## Getting Started with the project
+## Getting Started with the Project

-After completing the installation locate the `lib` folder in the project which contains all the code files where you can make your contributions.<br>
+After completing the installation, locate the `lib` folder in the project.
+This contains all the code files where you can make your contributions.<br>
-> In the lib folder
+> Lib Folder
-- The `main.dart` file is the entry point of the application which is responsible for executing all library functions, user-defined statements etc.
+- The `main.dart` file is the entry point of the application, which is responsible for executing all library functions, user-defined statements, etc.
 - The `screens` folder contains all the screens which will be displayed in the application.
 - You can find the widgets in the `widgets` folder which are used to make the app interactive.

 > Assets Folder
 - Add your images & fonts here after adding it in `pubspec.yaml` file.

-> For Android, Ios & web
+> For Android, iOS, & Web
-- Make changes in `Android`, `ios` & `web` folder based on where you want to launch it.
+- Make changes in the `Android`, `ios`, & `web` folder based on where you want to launch it.

-> Folder-Structure
+> General Folder Structure

-The general structure of the project is as follows-:
+The general structure of the project is as follows:
-- [Helper Directory](https://github.com/Routinger/routinger/tree/master/lib/helper) :- All the database related functions are located in the helper directory along with a list_of_notif model used by Rountinger.
+- [Helper Directory](https://github.com/Routinger/routinger/tree/master/lib/helper): Where database-related functions are located, along with a `list_of_notif model` used by the app.
-- [Provider Directory](https://github.com/Routinger/routinger/tree/master/lib/provider) :- All the provider which app listens to is in the provider directory.
-This includes the task and tasks provider.
-The task provider is specific and contains the details for one task.
-While the tasks provider contains a list of tasks and handles the adding, removing, saving to local storage functions.
+- [Provider Directory](https://github.com/Routinger/routinger/tree/master/lib/provider): All providers listened to by the app are in the provider directory.
+This includes the "task provider" and "tasks provider":
+  1. Task Provider: Contains specific details for one task.
+  2. Tasks Provider: Contains a list of tasks and handles the functions for adding, removing, and saving to local storage.
-- [Screens Directory](https://github.com/Routinger/routinger/tree/master/lib/screens) :- Currently the app has two screens, which are present in the screens directory.
-The first one is the home screen and other is a add task screen.
+- [Screens Directory](https://github.com/Routinger/routinger/tree/master/lib/screens): Currently the app has two screens, which are present in the screens directory.
+The first one is the home screen, and the second is the "add task" screen.
-- [Services Directory](https://github.com/Routinger/routinger/tree/master/lib/services) :- All the code related to notification services are present in notifications file.
-While the sleep cycle manages the user sleep cycle storing the wake up time and sleep time to not show recurring notifications during the tme user sleeps.
+- [Services Directory](https://github.com/Routinger/routinger/tree/master/lib/services): Logic for the notification services are present in the notifications file.
+The sleep cycle manages user data relating to wake-up time and sleep time to allow for nonredundant notifications and timely delivery based on a user's time while awake.
-- [Widgets Directory](https://github.com/Routinger/routinger/tree/master/lib/widgets) :- All the presentation logic is present in the widgets directory.
-Every thing that you see on screen has been made into a different widget file for easier debugging.
-The widget directory is re-classified into three other directories according to the screens.
-They are-:
+- [Widgets Directory](https://github.com/Routinger/routinger/tree/master/lib/widgets): Where all of the presentation logic for the app is located.
+Everything visible on-screen has been made into different widget files with respective directories for easier debugging.
+The individual directories are as follows:
-  1. [Add_task Directory](https://github.com/Routinger/routinger/tree/master/lib/widgets/add_task) -: All the widgets which go into the add_task screen is kept here.
-If you are contributing something to the add_task screen most of yur work will be in this directory.
+  1. [Add_task Directory](https://github.com/Routinger/routinger/tree/master/lib/widgets/add_task): Where the widgets for the add_task screen are located.
+Most contributions to this screen will be in this directory.
-  2. [Home Directory](https://github.com/Routinger/routinger/tree/master/lib/widgets/home) - All the widgets which are in the home screen comes here.
-Home screen is where most of the action takles place.
-Thus it has been subdivided into stats and taskslist.
+  2. [Home Directory](https://github.com/Routinger/routinger/tree/master/lib/widgets/home): Where the widgets for the home screen are.
+Due to the home directory being where most of the app's actions are, it has been subdivided into `stats` and `taskslist`:
-     - [Stats Directory](https://github.com/Routinger/routinger/tree/master/lib/widgets/home/stats) - All the stats related widgets such as the stats chart and the stats card are here.
+     - [Stats Directory](https://github.com/Routinger/routinger/tree/master/lib/widgets/home/stats): Where stats-related widgets are located.
+These include the stats chart and the stats card.
-     - [Taskslist Directory](https://github.com/Routinger/routinger/tree/master/lib/widgets/home/taskslist) - All the widgets of taskslist including the individual cards are kept in here.
-Also, the taskslist parent itself.
+     - [Taskslist Directory](https://github.com/Routinger/routinger/tree/master/lib/widgets/home/taskslist): Where the widgets for tasklist are located.
+These include the tasklist's individual cards and the tasklist parent.
-  3. [Settings Directory](https://github.com/Routinger/routinger/tree/master/lib/widgets/settings) - Settings Directory contains all the widgets which are used in the settings screen.
+  3. [Settings Directory](https://github.com/Routinger/routinger/tree/master/lib/widgets/settings): Where all of the widgets for the settings screens are located.
 - The `main.dart` file is kept cluttered free.
-This should be only changed when absolutely necessary like when providing a new provider.
+This should be only changed when absolutely necessary, such as when adding a new provider.

 ## Info

-**We haven't yet tested the app in iOS platform and it mayn't work completely in iOS emulators and/or iOS devices.
-If you want to contribute the iOS side of the app.
-You are more than welcome to do so.**
+**We have not yet tested the app in the iOS platform, and it may not work completely in iOS emulators and/or iOS devices.
+If you want to contribute the iOS side of the app, you are more than welcome to do so.**

 Check the [Contributions](https://github.com/Kushalrock/routinger/blob/master/CONTRIBUTING.md) guideline before contributing to make sure you are contributing the rightway.